Jonathan Drouin: Montreal Canadiens (2017–2023)

-On June 15, 2017, Drouin was traded by the Lightning (along with a conditional sixth-round draft pick in 2018) to the Montreal Canadiens in exchange for defensive prospect Mikhail Sergachev and a conditional 2018 second-round pick.
+On June 15, 2017, Drouin was traded by the Lightning, along with a conditional 2018 sixth-round draft pick, to the Montreal Canadiens in exchange for prospect Mikhail Sergachev and a conditional 2018 second-round pick.
 As a restricted free agent, he was then promptly signed to a six-year, $33 million contract with the Canadiens.
 He took the number 92 jersey.

-In the 2018–19 season, his second season with the Canadiens, Drouin matched his career-high points (18 goals, 35 assists for 53 total points in 81 games) despite only scoring two points in his final eighteen games.
-On May 1, 2019, Drouin underwent surgery for a nose fracture, which forced him to withdraw from the 2019 IIHF World Championship.
+In the 2018–19 season, his second season with the Canadiens, Drouin matched his career-high points (18 goals, 35 assists for 53 total points in 81 games) despite only scoring two points in his final 18 games.
+On May 1, 2019, Drouin underwent surgery for a nose fracture, which forced him to withdraw from the 2019 World Championship.

 Drouin scored his first goal of the 2019–20 season in a 6–5 shootout victory against the Toronto Maple Leafs on October 5, 2019.
 Drouin injured his wrist in a game against the Washington Capitals on November 15, 2019.
 He did not return from the injury until February 8, 2020, against the Toronto Maple Leafs after missing 37 games.

 Drouin had a strong beginning to the pandemic-shortened 2020–21 season with the Canadiens, producing at almost a point-per-game pace in the first ten games of the season, and registering 2 goals and 9 assists in his first 18 games.
 Over the next 26 games, however, he registered only 12 assists as he began to struggle with health issues.
 On April 28, 2021, it was announced that Drouin was taking a leave of absence for personal reasons.
 He later revealed that he had been suffering from anxiety and insomnia during much of the seasons, issues that had been longstanding but which worsened considerably during the season.
 He missed the remaining 12 games of the regular season and the entirety of the Canadiens' surprisingly deep run to the 2021 Stanley Cup Finals where they would fall in five games to Drouin's former team, the Tampa Bay Lightning.
 The Canadiens submitted him for consideration for the King Clancy Memorial Trophy at the end of the regular season, in recognition of his charitable work.